Archive product

 Description

 Silver Birmingham 1905-6 matchbox holder.
-An antique silver matchbox holder from Birmingham, dated 1905/1906, weighing 21.3 grams, in excellent condition.
-Unique round shape.
+An antique silver matchbox holder from Birmingham, dating back to 1905/1906, weighing 21.3 grams, in excellent condition.
+An extraordinary round shape.
 Perfect condition.

-The history of matchboxes as collectible items for lighting begins with the “brilliant intuition” of Englishman John Walker, who invented the match in 1840; the idea was immediate—to gather these fires into a case to keep it handy for lighting a pipe or cigar in a club.
+The history of matchboxes as collectible items for lighting begins with the “brilliant intuition” of the Englishman John Walker, who invented the match in 1840; the idea was immediate—to gather these fires into a case, so it was at hand to light a pipe or cigar in a club.
 No gentleman would leave the house without this essential accessory in his waistcoat.

-So important that it also influenced fashion; tailors of that era began designing and creating men's suits with a special pocket inside the jacket for the matchbox.
-An incredible variety of models emerged, rapidly following one after another, from the second half of the 19th century to the 1920s, when they were replaced by mechanical lighters.
+So important that it also influenced fashion; tailors of that era began designing and creating men's suits with a special pocket inside the jacket for a matchbox.
+An incredible variety of models emerged, rapidly succeeding each other from the second half of the 19th century to the 1920s, when they were replaced by mechanical lighters.
 They were equipped with a snap-on lid and a friction strip, made from various materials.
-Those made of gold and silver had features that allow us to determine their period of production today.
+Those made of gold and silver had features that allow us to determine the production period today.
 The greatest refinement was engraving your initials.

-Back then, matchboxes were considered very important advertising tools.
-They quickly became popular at World Exhibitions, during the turn of the century frenzy, and also among companies producing alcohol, champagne, and beer, which printed their logos on them.
+Back then, matchboxes were regarded as very important advertising tools.
+They immediately gained popularity at World Exhibitions, during the frenzy of the turn of the century, as well as among companies producing alcohol, champagne, and beer, which printed their logos on them.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture belongs to the 19th century, marked by the dominant Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, such as Louis XVI style, also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
-Materials were chosen selectively to emphasize the grandeur of these pieces.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Noteworthy are antique products in Rococo style and Louis XV.
+The Baroque style, derived from the Portuguese word barocco—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can see how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, flourishing in the 15th and 16th centuries, which left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
 They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Today, many global brands reproduce such furniture, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands recreate furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for luxurious antique pieces suited to your interior.
+This is especially important when seeking a luxurious antique piece suitable for your interior.

 See catalog